kelzenberg/devops-app-infra/README.md

    # y
    ```

-3. During the registration with Container Registries, there are a couple of questions which registry should be enabled.
+3. During the registration with Container Registries, there are a couple of questions which registries should be enabled.
    **ONLY enable the Docker registry**, like so:

    ```sh